 1. Industry position & Advocacy

-EBI position paper with recommendations on EU COVID-19 Recovery Plan (15 June 2020)
+EBI position paper with recommendations on EU and national COVID-19 recovery plans (15 June 2020)

 EBI on behalf of the European recreational boating industry welcomed the EU Recovery Plan.
 In its position paper reacting to the proposal, EBI calls for national and EU investment programmes to incorporate the particularities of the boating and nautical tourism industry and ensure that investment is provided for a green and digital transition.
 This can also allow nautical tourism to play a strong role in developing a more sustainable tourism and strengthen European regions long-term.
 The full press release can be found here and the position paper here.